First Response Time

 First Response Time (FRT) measures the elapsed time from when a customer initiates a conversation to when they receive the first human reply from a support agent.
 It is one of the most impactful support metrics because speed of initial acknowledgement strongly influences customer perception of the entire interaction.

-Full guide: definition, formula, and benchmarksFirst Response Time
+Full guide: definition, formula, and benchmarksHow to calculate First Response Time

-Why first response time matters for Intercom users
+Why First Response Time matters for Intercom users

 The first response sets the tone for the entire support experience.
 Even if resolution takes time, a fast acknowledgement tells the customer they have been heard and their issue is being addressed.
 Slow first responses amplify frustration and increase abandonment.